scraptechguy/IssuesEncoutered/Windows/HOWTO.md

+# Welcome in Windows HOWTO!

+Before anything else (no matter how upset with an issue you are), please go over <a href="https://github.com/scraptechguy/IssuesEncoutered/blob/main/README.md" target="_blank">README.md</a> of this repo.
+Thanks!

 ## Kivy

 + Never name python (or any) file the same as a library you are using.
 Python prioritises python file over library with the same name.